JagsJulia/Jags.jl/README.md

 println()
 inits |> display
 ```
-If inits is a Dictionary, i.e. not an array of dictionaries, it needs to be passed as init=[inits] to Jagsmodel below (e.g. see the Bones example).
+If inits is a dictionary, i.e. not an array of dictionaries, it needs to be passed as init=[inits] to Jagsmodel below (e.g. see the Bones example).

-Variables to be monitored (if => true).
-If monitor is not passed to jagsmodel, all keys (symbols) in inits will be monitored.
+Next, define which variables should be monitored (if => true).

 ```
 monitors = (ASCIIString => Bool)[